- 1. Audit Existing Assets & Consider Your Current Organizational Structure

 Ask yourself: How do your teams search for content in your existing drive?
 What type of content do they need?
 If you were the one searching for this collateral, how would you prefer to browse?

-If assets are too hard to find or your DAM is a headache to navigate (even if it looks “clean”), team members will be less inclined to use brand collateral.
-On the other hand, mapping an intuitive asset library enables self-service; meaning that all of your users can come into your Brandfolder and pull content for their unique projects without having to ask anybody for help.
-This eases the burden on your creative team to respond to asset requests and review digital projects, and it lets everybody work more efficiently.
+On the other hand, mapping an intuitive asset library enables self-service.
+All users can come into your Brandfolder and pull content for their unique projects without asking anyone for help.
+This eases the burden on your creative team to respond to asset requests and review digital projects, letting everyone work more efficiently.

 Now, because the way you organize assets depends highly on your industry, the type of content that you have, and your teams’ use cases, we can’t spell out one specific way to map your asset library.
 However, we often see teams organize assets by: